mindspore-lab/mindone/examples/opensora_pku/README.md

 image_size=256  # the image size of frames, same to image height and image width use_image_num=4  # to include n number of images in an input sample num_frames=17  # to sample m frames from a single video.
-The total number of images： num_frames + use_image_num = 17+4 model_dtype="fp16" # the data type used for mixed precision of the diffusion transformer model.
-Default amp level is O1. enable_flash_attention="True" # whether to use MindSpore Flash Attention batch_size=4 # training batch size lr="2e-05" # learning rate.
+The total number of images： num_frames + use_image_num = 17+4 model_dtype="fp16" # the data type used for mixed precision of the diffusion transformer model. amp_level="O1" # Default amp level is O1 for fp16.
+One can use bf16 with amp_level O2 as well. enable_flash_attention="True" # whether to use MindSpore Flash Attention batch_size=4 # training batch size lr="2e-05" # learning rate.
 Default learning schedule is constant